getzlab/GISTIC2_postprocessing/README.md

+# GISTIC2 postprocessing

-GISTIC2 postprocessing: To force-call CNV drivers for each tumor sample.
+To force-call CNV drivers for each tumor sample.

 Requirements: Matlab